Fundraising and sponsorship

 - the benefits offered to sponsors

-- do members of the club have links with any potential sponsors.
+- if members of the club have links with any potential sponsors.

 - A cover letter.
 Address the proposal to the most appropriate person in the sponsor’s organisation.

 - Overview.
 Provide an outline of the project and/or the club.
 What are you asking sponsorship for?
 What and where does it happen?
-Relevant statistical information in sponsorship proposals can help the assessor get a picture of the club or event, and identify cost benefits.
+Relevant statistical information in sponsorship proposals can help the assessor get a picture of the club or event and identify cost benefits.
 Market demographics define your membership, public and audience.
-Identify niche markets the club can deliver to.
-This makes it easy for a product or company to be matched to a particular audience.
+Identify niche markets the club can deliver to, as this makes it easy for a product or company to be matched to a particular audience.

 - Objectives.
 Outline the objectives of the project and/or the club.

 - The investment.
 Outline the funding amount or in-kind support being sought.
-What is it going to cost the sponsor, and for how long ie the period of the agreement?
+What is it going to cost the sponsor and for how long, that is,what is the period of the agreement?

 - Target market.
 Outline who the project is aimed at or provide a membership profile.
 Identify how it matches the target market of the proposed sponsor or how it could benefit them.
 A successful outcome is more likely if you tailor the proposal to a specific sponsor.

-- Servicing the sponsors’ needs.
-Outline how you will cater for the sponsor’s needs.
+- Servicing the sponsor's needs.
+Outline how you will cater to their needs.
 Identify a designated employee or volunteer to be the contact for the sponsor.

 - Evaluation strategy.
 Outline how you plan to evaluate and measure the success of the agreement.